como-servir-contenido-desde-memoria-flash-en-el-esp8266

 )=====";

 In this simple example, we have only routed the root URL to the previous MAIN_page variable.
-The served content is a constant and does not change (it is static).
+The served content is a constant and does not vary (it is static).
 Next, we will see a slightly more realistic example.

 In this case, it may make sense to store the ‘static’ parts of the response in PROGMEM variables.